dimajix/flowman/BUILDING.md

 # Build with Maven

-Building Flowman with the default settings (i.e. Hadoop and Spark version) is as easy as
+Building Flowman with the default settings (i.e. newest supported Spark and Hadoop versions will be used) is as easy as

 ```shell
 mvn clean install